 - Dedicated turning lanes on Summer and on First Street

-At full build-out, which is expected to take 15 years to complete, there will be 636 residential units on site.
+At full build out, there will be up to 636 residential units on site.
 These units will be a mix of for-sale and rental housing, and will be made available at a range of price points.

 We have broken down the project into multiple phases that will take place over the next 15 years.
 If approved, we will begin deconstruction and remediation at the site, expected to be followed by the first residential units and rehabilitation of Turbine 3 for office use.